Antipope Victor IV (1138): Schism

 In the papal election of 14 February 1130, he joined the obedience of Anacletus II (1130–1138).
-In February 1130, Gregory was one of the twenty-eight cardinals who wrote to Lothair, King of the Romans, explaining the events surrounding the papal election of 1130, and blaming Cardinal Aimeric for having attempted to carry out a coup-d'état.
+In February 1130, Gregory was one of the twenty-eight cardinals who wrote to King Lothair III, explaining the events surrounding the papal election of 1130, and blaming Cardinal Aimeric for having attempted to carry out a coup-d'état.
 On 27 March 1130, Cardinal Gregory, along with thirteen other cardinals, subscribed a bull of Pope Anacletus confirming the privileges and property of the monastery of S. Paul outside-the-walls in Rome.

 After the death of Pope Anacletus on 25 January 1138, his cardinals were in some uncertainty as to how to proceed.
 They, therefore, took counsel, first with the family of the Pierleoni, their most important supporters among the Roman aristocracy, and then with King Roger II of Sicily, their most important political ally in Italy.
 Robert advised them to hold the election.
 It was to his advantage to have another pope to oppose Innocent and Lothair.
 The cardinals, therefore, assembled for the election.

 Cardinal Gregory was chosen as Anacletus' successor in mid-March 1138, taking the name Victor IV.
 However, through the negotiation skills of Bernard of Clairvaux, over a period of eight weeks, he was induced to make his submission to Pope Innocent II on 29 May 1138.
 Innocent had also bribed the brothers Pierleoni to change sides.
 Innocent initially restored him as cardinal of SS.
 Apostoli, but in the Second Lateran Council in April 1139 all the former adherents of Anacletus II were condemned and deposed, despite explicit promises given by Innocent.
 Then Gregory retired to the priorate of S. Eusebio in Fontanella.
 The date of his death is not recorded.
 A successor in the title of SS.
-Apostoli, Hildebrand, appears for the first time on January 4, 1157.
+Apostoli, Hildebrand, appears for the first time on 4 January 1157.